Wilhelmina Park: +31 (0)13 543 58 41 / Hiking forest: +31 (0)13 303 60 01

 Home » Blog » Shockwave therapy for heel spurs

-Heel spur is a condition that is fortunately easy to treat, but treatment will take some time.
-A good and effective way to remedy heel spurs is with shock wave therapy.
+Heel spurs are a condition that is fortunately easy to treat, but treatment will take some time.
+A good and effective way to treat heel spurs is with shockwave therapy.

 What is heel spur?

 Heel spur is a calcification of the tendon plate on the heel bone that causes inflammation under the heel.
-This can be caused by running, bad footwear or overweight, but also by foot abnormalities, such as flat feet.
+This can be caused by running, poor footwear or excess weight, but also by foot abnormalities, such as flat feet.
 The tendon plate is the tendon that runs under the foot from the heel to the toes.
 It is one of the wider tendons in our body that always has to absorb a lot of forces.
 The most common complaints of heel spurs are:

 • Pain under the heel when standing and/or walking